Prussianism and Socialism: Rebuke of Marxism and definition of "true socialism"

 Spengler denounced Marxism for having developed socialism from an English perspective, while not understanding Germans' socialist nature.
 In the pamphlet, a central argument is that the corrupt forces promoting English socialism in his country comprised an "invisible English army, which Napoleon had left behind on German soil after the Battle of Jena."

-Spengler accused Marxism of following the British tradition in which the poor envy the rich.
+Spengler accused Marxism of following the British tradition in which the poor envy the rich:

 He claimed that Marxism sought to train the proletariat to "expropriate the expropriator", the capitalist, so that the proletariat could live a life of leisure on this expropriation.
 In summary, Spengler concluded that "Marxism is the capitalism of the working class" and not true socialism.

 In contrast to Marxism, Spengler claimed that "true socialism" in its German form "does not mean nationalization through expropriation or robbery."
 Spengler justified this claim by saying:

 True socialism according to Spengler would take the form of a corporatism in which "local corporate bodies organized according to the importance of each occupation to the people as a whole; higher representation in stages up to a supreme council of the state; mandates revocable at any time; no organized parties, no professional politicians, no periodic elections."

+He also posited that the West will spend the next and last several hundred years of its existence in a state of Caesarian socialism, when all humans will be synergized into a harmonious and happy totality by a dictator, like an orchestra is synergized into a harmonious totality by its conductor.